chriscerie/campus-maps/README.md

 Go to "https://www.heroku.com/", which is a **FREE** cloud platform to host your app to the web.
 Click create new project.
 Name it.
 Then go to the settings.
 In "Config Vars", add a key called "REACT_APP_AUTH_CLIENT_ID" with a key value of your "client_id".
 Make sure that you committed and pushed your changes onto your github repo.
 Link the github repo and deploy it.

-**Remember to add the name of your app on website into "Authorized JavaScript origins" and "Authorized redirect URIs" of your OAuth consent screen!**
+**Remember to add the name of your website into "Authorized JavaScript origins" and "Authorized redirect URIs" of your OAuth consent screen!**

-You are now done to go!
+You are now done!
+Congratulations!

+Thanks for sticking through to the end of the tutorial.
+Come to my office hours if you have any questions.

 # General Setup and Tips